telerik/winforms-docs/tools/visual-style-builder/control-specific-theme-tutorials/styling-radribbonbar.md

 ![tools-visual-style-builder-control-specific-theme-tutorials-styling-radribbonbar 004](images/tools-visual-style-builder-control-specific-theme-tutorials-styling-radribbonbar004.png)

->note The RadRibbonBarElement.IsRibbonFormActive state is applied to the RadRibbonBar control when it is in a RadRibbonForm and the form is active.
+>tip The RadRibbonBarElement.IsRibbonFormActive state is applied to the RadRibbonBar control when it is in a RadRibbonForm and the form is active.
 Otherwise the RadRibbonBarElement state is applied since it is the default state.
 >